instructure/instructure-ui/packages/ui-elements/src/components/Link/README.md

 Use the `margin` prop to add space to the left or right of the Link.
 Because Link displays `inline`, top and bottom margin will not work.
-If you need to add margin to the top or bottom of Link, wrap it inside a `<Container />`.
+If you need to add margin to the top or bottom of Link, wrap it inside a `<View />`.

 ```js
 ---